maxlevush-COINSIDE/Joystream-maxlevush/Curation_Policy.md

 Only Content Working Group can `warn` or `censor` videos

 > To effectively get information about videos in bulk, the [Hydra playground](https://hydra.joystream.org/graphql) will need to be used.
+Examples can be found [here](https://github.com/Joystream/helpdesk/tree/master/roles/content-curators/query-node-examples)

 ## 1. `Warn` video